Landlords Misusing Tenant’s Security Deposit Money

 But what if the landlord is withholding the entire deposit and charging more on top of that for no reason?
 What if, once the tenant gives the security deposit at the beginning of the lease, the landlord disappears with it?

 This post will address those questions.
 Please note that this is not meant to be legal advice.
 It merely gives an overview of some general concerns surrounding security deposits in North Carolina.
-Each individual case is different and we highly suggest contacting an attorney (such as Shawntae Crews, at the Crews Law Firm, just sayin’) to answer your questions.
+Each individual case is different and we highly suggest contacting a real estate attorney to answer your questions.

 Security Deposit Disclosure